 - Switch Chromecast to a different HDMI port.

-- After ensuring all other devices are still plugged in, unplug the TV, wait 10 minutes, then plug it back in.
+- Unplug the TV, wait 10 minutes, and plug it back in.

-- If you’ve turned the TV on/off repeatedly during a short period of time, voice commands may briefly stop working.
+- If you’ve turned the TV on or off repeatedly during a short period of time, the voice commands may briefly stop working.
 Wait about 10 minutes before trying again.